Retrieve Logs from a Data Lake

 • Must include: Search Cluster: Retrieves log data only from your search backend.
 This data has previously been indexed by the search backend.

 6. (Optional) Add filters to limit the log data you retrieve.
-In the Filter by fields section, click Add filter, then select the field name from the drop-down list to filter by, and enter a value to filter on.
+In the Filter by fields section, click Add filter, then select the field name from the dropdown to filter by, and enter a value to filter on.
 You can add up to three filters.
-When using multiple filters, you can employ AND and OR logic.
+When using multiple filters, you choose between AND or OR logic.

 Hint: You are not able to apply custom filters or queries beyond the filters available.
 See Data Lake Preview for more information.